UX For Business Intelligence

-The bottom line is that business decisions are still taken by the key stakeholders or as we call them ‘users’, it is important that the business intelligence application is user-centric.
-One of the biggest KPI that any business intelligence application can have is to help it take better decisions.
-In order for a BI application to achieve it, all it needs is a perfect segue to UX.
+The bottom line is that business decisions are still taken by the key stakeholders or users.
+Therefore, the business intelligence application must be user-centric.
+One of the greatest KPIs any business intelligence application can have is to help it make better decisions.
+For a business intelligence application to achieve it, all it needs is a perfect segue to UX.

 What is UX?

 User research focuses on understanding user behaviors, needs, and motivations through observation techniques and task analysis.
-User research is an important aspect when it comes to business intelligence applications, since users tend to vary.
+User research is crucial for business intelligence applications since users tend to vary.

-- Personal Interviews – Personal interviews with the stakeholders help in establishing the goals of any BI application.
+Personal interviews with the stakeholders help in establishing the goals of any business intelligence application.
 They are a fast and easy way to understand the reactions and expectations of the users.
-These interviews help in efficiently identifying the information that will help the decision maker to arrive at the conclusion faster.
+These interviews help in identifying information to help make decisions faster.

-- Data Discovery – Any BI application’s main role is to analyze data and present it in a crisp manner.
-Data discovery helps in understanding the pattern in which the data can be represented consistently.
+Any business intelligence application’s primary role is to analyze data and present it crisply.
+Data discovery helps to understand the pattern in which you can consistently represent the data.

-- Use cases – Use cases describe a way in which a system is used, but one of the big benefits of use case modeling is that it also describes all of the things that might go wrong.
-Identifying exceptions to a successful scenario early in the design saves a lot of time by finding subtle requirements.
-Covering all the use cases is important in any application, but BI applications particularly, need special care for the user to dive in data as deep as possible.
+Use cases describe a way to use a system.
+However, one of the greatest benefits of use case modeling is that it describes all the things that might go wrong.
+Identifying exceptions to a successful scenario early in the design saves time by finding subtle requirements.
+Covering all the use cases is crucial in any application, but business intelligence applications particularly need special care for the user to dive into data as deeply as possible.

-- Journey Mapping – Journey maps are a description of the users’ experience or their subjective reactions or feelings when using a product or service.
-Journey mapping reveals useful insights on the target users’ feelings, ideas and behavior at a particular time.
+Journey maps are a description of the users’ experience or their subjective reactions or feelings when using a product or service.
+Journey mapping reveals insights into the target users’ feelings, ideas, and behavior at a particular time.
 These details aid designers define the evolution process and find users’ pain points.
 In the long term, journey mapping helps designers establish confidence-based relationships with users based on their perspectives.

-- Business Objective – Clear objectives provide a well-understood definition to owners and employees.
-Measurable objectives ensure that business owners can review and confirm that they were achieved in the best way possible.
-UX research helps in ensuring that the business objectives are kept in mind while designing any BI application.
+Clear objectives provide a well-understood definition to owners and employees.
+Measurable objectives ensure that business owners can review and confirm that you achieve them in the best way possible.
+UX research helps ensure that the business objectives are kept in mind while designing any business intelligence application.

-In today’s enterprise world, satisfying user needs has become paramount and business intelligence applications are no exceptions.
+In today’s enterprise world, satisfying user needs has become paramount, and business intelligence applications are no exception.
 A satisfied user is a reward to any organization, and including UX in any project can get us there.